VioletsOleander/vault-vanilla/lecture-notes/Distributed Systems.md

-- The data is modified to the new data after locking with `start_t` The checking of existing lock, the locking, and the modification of data are implemented as an atomic operation​ This is possible because the underlying bigtable system provides row-level atomicity Thus, Percolator is actually implementing a cross-row atomicity based on the original row-level atomicity of BigTable
+- The data is modified to the new data after locking with `start_t` The checking of existing lock, the locking, and the modification of data are implemented as an atomic operation​ This is possible because the underlying bigtable system provides row-level atomicity Thus, Percolator is actually implementing a cross-row atomicity **based on the original row-level atomicity** of BigTable
 - Abort if​
-    See newer record that is written after the current committing transaction's `start_t` to avoid write-write conflict​ May abort if a written record is already locked by another transaction

-What if the client of this "another transaction" is dead?
+    See newer record that is written after the current committing transaction's `start_t` to avoid write-write conflict​ May abort if a written record is already locked by another transaction What if the client of this "another transaction" is dead?
 How to avoid deadlock?

-The current client may not only abort itself, but also abort this "another transaction" to continue
+        The current client may not only abort itself, but also abort this "another transaction" to continue Tricky part!

-Tricky part!
 Come back later
     Both these two scenarios mean there is a concurrent write transaction that may lead to lost update

-• If all the locks are acquired successfully without an abort, then the client goes to Phase II commit​ ◦ Acquiring the commit timestamp commit_t  from TSO ◦ Check the lock of the primary record is still there and then replace this lock with a committed "write" record at commit_t​ ▪ The above check and then replace operation need to be implemented as a row-level atomicity operation
+If all the locks are acquired successfully without an abort, then the client goes to Phase II commit​
+- Acquiring the commit timestamp `commit_t`  from TSO
+- Check the lock of the primary record is **still there** and then replace this lock with a committed "write" record at `commit_t` ​

-The current transaction should abort itself if the original lock is removed by other clients​

-• As mentioned before, the current transaction (executed by client X) may be aborted by other concurrently executing transaction's client Y if it thinks client X is dead (but it may not dead!)
+    The above **check and then replace** operation need to be implemented as a row-level atomicity operation The current transaction **should abort itself if the original lock is removed by other clients​** As mentioned before, the current transaction (executed by client X) may be aborted by other concurrently executing transaction's client Y if it thinks client X is dead (but it may not dead!)

-This is not the same semantic as a single-machine's lock​

-But it is needed to tolerate the failure of the client
+        This is not the same semantic as a single-machine's lock​ But it is needed to tolerate the failure of the client

-◦ For each other written records, replace the lock with the committed "write" record at commit_t​

-There is no need to check the existence of locks for other records ▪ In other words, the transaction is guaranteed to be committed after replacing the lock on the primary record -- the commit point!
+- For each other written records, replace the lock with the committed "write" record at `commit_t` ​ There is no need to check the existence of locks for other records In other words, the transaction is guaranteed to be committed after replacing the lock on the primary record -- the **commit point**!

 Is Percolator First-modifier-win or First-committer-win？

-# Percolator is First-committer-win
+- Percolator is **First-committer-win**

-◦ But Percolator acquires lock!
+- But Percolator acquires lock!
     Percolator buffer write in local until commit
     The write lock is only acquired during the commitment phase, which is more optimistic than First-modifier-win that acquires the lock during the transaction at the first time that the data is accessed

-# An Example of Percolator's Primary Record based 2PC
+### An Example of Percolator's Primary Record based 2PC

-Example in [fig 5]

 ![](https://cdn-mineru.openxlab.org.cn/extract/9eafa8f2-3bef-4a20-9605-9fd40e05b680/43dff8b4be7a40a869d6e8e66e0533ba64d66fc3766b2c7c1c3d132be1ed5cbe.jpg)

-# Problem I: How to Guarantee SI
+### Problem I: How to Guarantee SI

-◦ The data of each record is modified in the prewrite phase independently.
+The data of each record is modified in the prewrite phase independently.
 How can we guarantee SI?

-▪ Is it possible that a concurrent transaction read a semi-committed transaction?
+- Is it possible that a concurrent transaction read a semi-committed transaction?

-▪ Is it possible that a concurrent transaction read a record that will be rolled back later?
+- Is it possible that a concurrent transaction read a record that will be rolled back later?

-◦ Solution: the Get() operation will also read the "lock" and "write" columns of the record row that is immediately smaller than the read-only transaction's start timestamp start_t​
+Solution: the Get() operation will also read the "lock" and "write" columns of the record row that is immediately smaller than the read-only transaction's start timestamp `start_t` ​

-Although the Get() operation does not acquire a read lock
+- Although the Get() operation does not acquire a read lock

-It knows that it should do some further analysis if there is a "lock"
+- It knows that it should do some further analysis if there is a "lock"

-Case 1: the timestamp of the nearest c:write is closer to start_t than the timestamp of

-the nearest c:lock​

-The data record is not locked at start_t (but it may be locked but in a timestamp later than start_t!)
+- Case 1: the timestamp of the nearest c:write is closer to `start_t` than the timestamp of the nearest c:lock​ The data record is not locked at `start_t` (but it may be locked but in a timestamp later than `start_t`!)

-Read the content of c:write, which is a timestamp, and use this content timestamp to find the correct c:data $@$ (c:write's content timestamp)
+    Read the content of c: write, which is a timestamp, and use this content timestamp to find the correct c: data @ (c: write's content timestamp)

-In the above example, read row "Joe" at the final state will first read "Joe":write whose content is "data $@$ 5".
-Then read "Joe":data at timestamp 5 to get the correct data \$9
+    In the above example, read row "Joe" at the final state will first read "Joe": write whose content is "data @ 5".
+Then read "Joe": data at timestamp 5 to get the correct data \$9

-Why not read the nearest c:data? -- this data record may not be commited
+    Why not read the nearest c: data? -- this data record may not be committed

-Case 2: the timestamp of the nearest c:lock is closer to start_t than the timestamp of the nearest c:write

-It is locked​
+- Case 2: the timestamp of the nearest c: lock is closer to `start_t` than the timestamp of the nearest c: write It is locked​

-The reader will check the state of the primary record of the locking transaction

-◦ The location of this primary record is contained in the information of the "lock" column​
+    The reader will check the state of the primary record of the locking transaction The location of this primary record is contained in the information of the "lock" column​ If the primary record is still locked, the client should wait because we do not know the exact `commit_t` -- again how to avoid deadlock caused by failed client?​

-◦ If the primary record is still locked, the client should wait because we do not know the exact commit_t -- again how to avoid deadlock caused by failed client?​ Otherwise, the reading transaction should check the "write" column of the primary record to check the commit_t of the locking transaction
+        Otherwise, the reading transaction should check the "write" column of the primary record to check the `commit_t` of the locking transaction

-If commit_t of the lock transaction is smaller than the start_t of the current

-transaction executing Get(), it is visible to the Get()
+            If `commit_t` of the lock transaction is smaller than the `start_t` of the current transaction executing Get(), it is visible to the Get()
             Otherwise, it is not visible to the Get()

-◦ The written record will only be visible to other transactions once after its primary record's lock is replaced with the written record at commit_t -- not its local lock​
+The written record will only be visible to other transactions once after its primary record's lock is replaced with the written record at `commit_t` -- not its local lock​

-Why is it not possible that another transaction read a partial committed transaction? ▪ If the lock is cleared for this record, it is visible to the client's read
+- Why is it not possible that another transaction read a partial committed transaction?
+- If the lock is cleared for this record, it is visible to the client's read

-If the record is still locked, the client will read the primary record for the exact commit_t​ If the client has read at least one committed record, the primary record must have been commited Otherwise, there is no overlap in the accessed data records or the Get() will wait because of lock​
+- If the record is still locked, the client will read the primary record for the exact `commit_t` ​ If the client has read at least one committed record, the primary record must have been committed Otherwise, there is no overlap in the accessed data records or the Get() will wait because of lock​

-# Problem II: How to Clear the Remained Locks of a Crashed Client
+### Problem II: How to Clear the Remained Locks of a Crashed Client

-The remaining locks should be cleared if the client is dead to avoid indefinite hanging --

-one of the most important limitations of 2PC​
+The remaining locks should be cleared if the client is dead to avoid indefinite hanging --  one of the most important limitations of 2PC​

-Case I: the client crashes before it replacing its primary record's lock at the beginning of
+Case I: the client crashes before it replacing its primary record's lock at the beginning of Phase II​

-Phase II​

-◦ In this case, the transaction should be rolled back
+- In this case, the transaction should be rolled back

-Case II: the client crashes after it replacing its primary record's lock at the beginning of Phas
+Case II: the client crashes after it replacing its primary record's lock at the beginning of Phase   II​

-II​

-$\mathrm{~\circ~}$ In this case, the transaction should be committed even if the client has not finished all the committing processes​
+- In this case, the transaction should be committed even if the client has not finished all the committing processes​

 Solution: lazy clean up at Get() operation

-◦ As discussed before, if the Get() operation encounters a record that is still locked, it will check the primary record of the locking transaction​
+- As discussed before, if the Get() operation encounters a record that is still locked, it will check the primary record of the locking transaction​

-◦ If the primary record of the locking transaction's lock is cleared and replaced with the "write" column​ Then this locking transaction should be commited The Get() operation will commit the current reading record as a helper of the locking transaction, in case that the client of the locking transaction is dead It is not a problem for committing multiple times at the same commit_t.
+- If the primary record of the locking transaction's lock is cleared and replaced with the "write" column​ Then this locking transaction should be committed The Get() operation will commit the current reading record as a helper of the locking transaction, in case that the client of the locking transaction is dead
+    It is not a problem for committing multiple times at the same  `commit_t`.
 This operation is idempotent because they write to the same timestamp (not the newest timestamp).​

-◦ If the primary record of the locking transaction's lock is still there​

-The locking transaction is still not committed.
+- If the primary record of the locking transaction's lock is still there​ The locking transaction is still not committed.
 Maybe the client of the locking transaction is dead!
     The client of the Get() operation can clear the primary record of the locking transaction's lock without coordinating with the original locking transaction by writing a corresponding "write" column

-▪ In this case, the locking transaction is actually aborted by the Get() transaction

-Because, if the  locking transaction is still alive, it will find its primary lock is cleared at the beginning of Phase II and hence it will abort itself​
+    In this case, the locking transaction is actually aborted by the Get() transaction Because, if the  locking transaction is still alive, it will find its primary lock is cleared at the beginning of Phase II and hence it will abort itself​
     Problem: there may be a lot of aborting
         Further solution, maintain a heartbeat for every client with Chubby (similar to ZooKepper described in Lec 6) The client of the Get() operation will only abort the locking transaction if its client has not updated its heartbeat for a long period of time -- otherwise wait​

-◦ If the primary record of the locking transaction's lock is cleared but there is not a corresponding "write" column​

-The locking transaction is aborted by another Get() operation The current transaction simply clears the current reading record's lock and read the previous version of data
+- If the primary record of the locking transaction's lock is cleared but there is not a corresponding "write" column​ The locking transaction is aborted by another Get() operation The current transaction simply clears the current reading record's lock and read the previous version of data

 Comment: Safe, but may lead to high tail latency because the Get() operation must wait for a timeout of heartbeat to clear the dead lock from a dead client​
-Solved by spanner
+- Solved by spanner